 Intramural Moot Court Competition (1 cr.
 Letter or S/F grading) DN746 P: Legal Writing and Bibliography I-II (DN520-DN521).
 Research for and preparation of oral argument and participation in the intramural moot court competition.
 Students wishing to be considered for membership on a national moot court team and, thereafter, to serve as a coach of a national team, or as a Moot Court Board member, should take Intramural Moot Court Competition during their second year, although third-year students may be considered for national teams during their final semester.
-Greenberg are eligible.
+Greenberg

+Moot Court Board (1 cr.
+Letter or S/F grading) DN748 Students who have done exceptionally well in Intramural Moot Court Competition are eligible.
 Members taking this course for credit usually include the chief justice, the justices in charge of the Intramural Moot Court Competition, and the justices who are coaches of the various national teams.
 These justices are elected by the Moot Court Society from the members of the Order of Barristers.
-With the faculty advisor's permission, other members of the Moot Court Society may earn an hour of credit by working a minimum of 60 hours in moot court activities.
+With the faculty adviser's permission, other members of the Moot Court Society may earn an hour of credit by working a minimum of 60 hours in moot court activities.
 Greenberg